 The Academic Support and Advising Office will review the student’s appeal and academic plan and notify the Financial Aid Office of its completion.
 An appeal committee will review the student’s request and notify the student of their decision in writing within one calendar week of receipt of the appeal.

 If a student is granted an appeal, they will remain on SAP warning and the Academic Support and Advising Office will monitor the student’s academic plan.
-The SAP warning will be in effect until either the student is removed from Academic Probation or the student does not achieve the goals set forth in their academic plan, which may result in suspension.
+The SAP warning will be in effect until either the student’s cumulative GPA is at or above a 2.0 and/or the student is meeting the PACE requirements or the student does not achieve the semester goals set forth in their academic plan, which may result in suspension.

 Financial Aid Suspension

-If the student strays from the academic plan, he/she will again have all financial assistance suspended for the following academic term.
+If the student does not meet the semester goals of the academic plan, he/she will again have all financial assistance suspended for the following academic term.

 Students will have the option to submit an appeal and recreate an academic plan, if appropriate at that time.
 The same requirements for the appeal, as described above, must be met.
 If a student does not submit an appeal, or their appeal is not approved, they will not be eligible to receive financial assistance the following academic term.